github/developer.github.com/content/v3/users/administration.md

 [The Users API](/v3/users/) has additional functionality that's available to both GitHub.com and GitHub Enterprise consumers.

-## Promote a user to site administrator
+## Promote an ordinary user to a site administrator

     PUT /user/:username/site_admin